Stabilizing the unstable output of persistent homology computations: Future work

 Finally, we also hope to enrich the theory whose development has started here.
-It would be nice to work instead in the category of topological spaces, to define some versions of the functions $h_x$ and $g_x$, and to prove Lipschitz-continuity of the latter.
-We believe that the direction suggested by Example \ref{ex:regression} may be the right one.
+Work in the category of metric spaces, to define some versions of the functions $h_x$ and $g_x$, and to prove Lipschitz-continuity of the latter.
+We believe that Example \ref{ex:regression} points us in the right direction.